 5. Keep it top of mind

-Once you’ve rolled out your new mission, vision and values, how can you keep them front and center?
+Once you’ve rolled out your new company mission, vision and values, how can you keep them front and center?
 Here are a few ideas worth considering:

 - Climate surveys